gohyuhan/gitti/README.md

 A fast, lightweight terminal UI for Git operations that keeps you in your flow.

 > ⚠️ **Development Status**: Gitti is actively under development.
 Features, APIs, and behaviors may change significantly.
 Development is driven by personal needs first, with additional features planned afterward.
-Not all Git operations are currently supported.
+Not all majority used Git operations are currently supported.

 ## Description